TommyNS97/Cosmic_OverlayV2/README.md

-# Cosmic_Overlay V2 Testnet Release
+# Cosmic_Overlay V2 - OriginTrail v5 Multichain Supported!
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The Cosmic Overlay is a general purpose tool used to streamline the interaction between an OriginTrail node.
 The overlay assumes your container and node configuration are the defaults established by Trace Labs.  <b>Supports V5 Testnet and Mainnet</b>
 <br><br>